6 Wellness Initiatives for Manufacturing Workers

 Don’t let this line of thinking rule in your workplace.
 Promote a culture that values mental health.
 Encourage everyone to talk about these topics openly (see tip # 1 about instituting an open-door policy).

-Educate everyone about its importance, then offer anonymous counselling to those who need it.
+Educate everyone about the importance of talking openly about mental health.
+Offer anonymous counselling to those who need it.
 Doing so will not only make your employees feel valued, but also help ensure their holistic well-being.

 How many of your manufacturing workers feel that they can talk about mental health issues with their line manager?

-And how many of them have received training and feel supported to have those conversations?
+And how many of your shift managers have received training and feel supported to have those conversations?

 5. Organise ‘eat-togethers’